 The landscape around El Paso is some of the most beautiful and rugged in the entire country.
 With its broad desert expanses, its windswept mesas, and its formidable peaks, the Rio Grande valley has inspired countless movie directors, photographers, and song writers, and getting to explore it yourself is an unmatchable opportunity.
 You can start at Franklin Mountains State Park, which is located entirely within El Paso’s city limits.
 At over 24,000 acres, it’s the largest urban park in the country and offers stunning vistas and trails for mountain biking and hiking.
 McKelligon Canyon is one of the most beautiful areas around El Paso.
 While challenging, the trails that wind through the canyon are extremely popular with local cyclists and hikers.
 Another excellent place to enjoy the outdoors is along the Transmountain Road, a section of FM 375 featuring spectacular views of both Juarez and El Paso, as well as many Precambrian rock formations exposed by the creation of the road.

-When we take a look at the two-bedroom comparison from December to January, El Paso experienced a 1.15% increase for the price of a two-bedroom apartment.
-The rent price for a El Paso two-bedroom apartments currently stands at $791.0.
+When we take a look at the two-bedroom comparison from April to May, El Paso experienced a -0.28% decrease for the price of a two-bedroom apartment.
+The rent price for a El Paso two-bedroom apartments currently stands at $1,054.0.

 Rent prices have increased in El Paso over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 0 of the El Paso suburbs increased last month.
 On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.